Gnyblast/Futsal-Team-Builder/README.md

 # Development
 - Anyone with a Typescript knowledge is welcome to extend the application
-- You an just clone and run `npm install && npm run start` to start the test server, if you have `npm` and `angular 17` pre-installed
+- You can just clone and run `npm install && npm run start` to start the test server, if you have `npm` and `angular 17` pre-installed
 - Demo button can be used to auto-fill the players from `src/assets/test_players.json` so that you can test the code quicker.

 ## Future development plans